spattisson/zaproxy/DevExtending.md

 For more details see the [ZAP API](ApiDetails) section of this wiki.

-## Filters

-Filters add extra features that can be applied to every request and response.

-To implement a new Filter extend the class [FilterAdaptor](https://github.com/zaproxy/zaproxy/blob/develop/src/org/parosproxy/paros/extension/filter/FilterAdaptor.java)

-For examples see the [org.parosproxy.paros.extension.filter](https://github.com/zaproxy/zaproxy/tree/develop/src/org/parosproxy/paros/extension/filter) package.

-Filters are loaded from the 'filters' directory.

 ## Active Scan Rules

 Active Scan rules find potential vulnerabilities by attacking the target application.